-In this beginner’s guide we cover the basics of futures contracts and how they can be used in cryptocurrency.
+In this beginner’s guide we cover the basics of futures contracts and how they can be used in cryptocurrency and Bitcoin trading.
 Learn about the most important things to look out for and get your key questions answered.

 To dive right in and start trading straight away, use one of the brokers below.
 These are some of the best platforms in the industry and you can use the links in the table to get started.
 Otherwise, keep reading to find out more about futures contracts.

 77% of retail CFD accounts lose money.